jvandonsel/radio/README.md

 an analog-like radio experience while playing a fixed selection of streaming stations.

 After building this project I realized someone [had done it before](https://hackaday.com/2022/09/22/simple-internet-radio-transplant/) and I probably had seen the Hackaday post and only subconsciously remembered it.
 I did a few things differently than the builder of that Hackaday post did.
 For one, I have a dedicated amplifier board and tied the volume pot directly to that amp, eliminating one of the A/D channels and allowing smoother volume changes.
-I also made the on/off switch soft, merely shutting off the front LEDs and silencing the audio.
+I also made the on/off switch soft, merely shutting off the front LEDs and silencing the audio, which speeds up the turn-on process.
 The on/off/band select switch allows for 3 different bands of stations.

 All electronics in the original radio were removed, and this project retains the following components: